 No breakfast, but plenty of other perks and refreshments

 The one major downside of the Hotel Praktik Garden Barcelona is that there’s no breakfast provided at the hotel.
 This ultimately wasn’t a big deal for me though because there was a wide variety of bakeries and cafes nearby where it was easy to grab a bite in the morning, but convenience-wise this might be a deterrent for some guests.

 What they lack in breakfast however, they make up for with plenty of other perks.
 There’s lots of free tea and coffee available in the beautiful lounge areas, and plus my favourite feature: luggage lockers (which provided excellent ease of mind on checkout day).
 I also saw that they provided guests with portable hot spots for use in the hotel, which I had never seen before, but hey, what a neat idea!

 Hotel Praktik Garden Barcelona Review: The Final Word

 The Hotel Praktik Barcelona is a great value.
 It’s not a luxury property by any means, but if your main goal is to explore the city, then its central location, coupled with its comfortable atmosphere makes it a worthy contender.
 The rooms are quite basic, but you get everything you need, and of course, the beautiful garden space is an extra sweet cherry on top.

-I was welcomed as a guest of the Hotel Praktik Garden Barcelona, but opinions are my own.
+I hope you enjoyed that Hotel Praktik Garden Barcelona review!
+Please note that I was welcomed as a guest of the Hotel Praktik Garden Barcelona, but opinions are my own.